ayushmahadik8/OTT_dashboard_PBi/README.md

 Project Overview ..,

 This Power BI Dashboard provides an in-depth analysis of OTT platform performance, user engagement, and revenue trends.It helps stakeholders make data-driven decisions to improve content strategy and platform growth
-1. User Engagement Analysis in Netflix
+1. User Engagement Analysis in Netflix.
   >> Rating and their type,
   >> Country availability,
   >> IMDB score of Title,